 You Get Sick Often Due to a Lot of Unknown or Unrecognized Fear

 Living with a lot of unknown or unrecognized fear can cause stress-like responses in your body.
-One of the most common stress-induced symptoms is feeling sick1.
+One of the most common stress-induced symptoms is feeling sick.
 Have you had a sudden bout of unexplained gastrointestinal problems?
 Gaining weight but you haven’t changed your diet and exercise routine?
 Maybe you’re just feeling an overall sense of tiredness, body aches, and headache?
 Fear is weakening the resilience of your immune system.

 How to Win The Battle against Fear